cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 # Test Vectors {#test-vectors}
 {:numbered="false"}

-(TO BE REMOVED BY RFC EDITOR: Machine-readable test vectors can be found at https://github.com/cfrg/draft-irtf-cfrg-vdaf/tree/main/poc/test_vec.)
+(TO BE REMOVED BY RFC EDITOR: machine-readable test vectors can be found at https://github.com/cfrg/draft-irtf-cfrg-vdaf/tree/main/poc/test_vec.)

 Test vectors cover the generation of input shares and the conversion of input